Tunisia Complete Travel Guide

 The best time to visit Tunisia will depend on what you want to do.
 If you’re looking for a beach vacation then, go during summer.
 July and August are the hottest months, sometimes even too hot.
 You can usually enjoy the beach from April to October.

 It’s never really cold in Tunisia (except in the mountains).
 During winter, you’ll just need a light jacket.
 If you want to visit the Sahara, go during winter, as it’s too hot to go there during summer and it’s “closed” anyway during the hottest months.
-High season for Sahara visits is between November and March.
+The high season for Sahara visits is between November and March.
 It’s also the best season to go trekking.

 Planning your itinerary